1. Explain the difference between a hot backup and a cold backup and the benefits associated with each?

 17. What is %rowtype used for?

-This is used if you want to create new variable which needs to fetch in a variable value from the database and you don’t know the Datatype of that variable. %rowtype will automatically change its datatype to the one in the database.
+Answer: This is used if you want to create a new variable which needs to fetch in a variable value from the database and you don’t know the Datatype of that variable. %rowtype will automatically change its datatype to the one in the database.

-18. What is stored Procedure?
+18. What is Stored Procedure?

-A stored procedure is a sequence of statement or a named PL/SQL block which performs one or more specific functions.
+Answer: A stored procedure is a sequence of a statement or a named PL/SQL block which performs one or more specific functions.
 It is similar to a procedure in other programming languages.
 It is stored in the database and can be repeatedly executed.
-It is stored as schema object.
+It is stored as a schema object.
 It can be nested, invoked and parameterized.

 19. What are the benefits of PL/SQL packages?

-It provides several benefits like
+Answer: It provides several benefits like

 Enforced Information Hiding: It offers the liberty to choose whether to keep data private or public